Viking-Resources-Inc/Test_New_Project/README.md

 # Test_New_Project
-Create a new project for a NS Account Customisation project.
+Create a new project for a NS Account Customization project.
 TK